noise2noise

 Returns the expected signal dimensions.

-If the model is an instance of SerializableModel
+If the model is an instance of SerializableModel and has an init_params

-attribute containing the key "n_dims"
+attribute containing the key "n_dims", this property returns its value.

-.
 Otherwise, it defaults to 2.

 Returns: